Five Common Misconceptions in Child Custody Cases

 Depending on the laws of a particular state, a court will consider a child's age when getting input from a minor.
 More importantly, a court will consider a child's emotional and intellectual development and maturity when contemplating a young person's custody preference.

 Because of the complexity of custody cases, a parent facing such a proceeding is wise to consult with an attorney.
-If you have any questions concerning child custody, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free consultation.
+If you have any questions concerning child custody, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free initial consultation.